CUCyber/presentations/windows/pstricks.md

 * Pulls in well formatted CSV files and creates objects with properties based off the first row data (column headers) and all data following will be lined up and matching
-* If you need a CSV from an Excel file you can export to CSV from within Excel *PowerShell is AMAZING for CSV files, please do not use VBS for CSV please take the time to learn PowerShell
+* If you need a CSV from an Excel file you can export to CSV from within Excel
+* PowerShell is AMAZING for CSV files, please do not use VBS for CSV but rather take the time to learn PowerShell

 ### Export-CSV